Are you looking for ideas for a weekend family outing in Charente-Maritime?

 Explore the abbey thanks to treasure hunts for the whole family

 We thoroughly recommend you try the three treasure hunts set inside the abbey and the formal gardens in the abbey grounds.
 There are different fun courses for kids, as well as adults.

 On the hunt for the treasures of the abbey

 This fun treasure hunt gives your children the chance to spend a little more time looking at the finer details of each of the abbey’s different rooms as they follow the tour route.
-Equipped with a lanyard featuring 15 photographs of the abbey and its grounds, children will really have to focus hard to work out where the photos have been taken.
+Children are equipped with a lanyard featuring 15 photographs of the abbey and its grounds.
+They will really have to focus hard to work out where the photos have been taken.

 Murder most foul at Fontdouce